Lamb and apple flavor

 These treats aren’t cheap, but you are paying for the higher-quality, all-natural ingredients.

 Though larger puppies could easily eat one in a few minutes, they last longer than your average chew treats, which tend to be the size of small candies.
-This is especially true for more petite puppies and why The Spruce Pets recommends them mainly for smaller breeds, as those puppies can enjoy a fair amount of chewing before the bone softens.
+This is especially true for more petite puppies, who can enjoy a fair amount of chewing before the bone softens.
 Out of the package, these chews are dry-to-the-touch, and I love that they never get mushy, messy, or otherwise gross.

 Ingredients: Healthy and natural

 Formulated for puppies aged 3 months and older, these treats are gentle enough for a young dog’s digestive system.
 Each one is loaded with vitamins and minerals that support a pup’s growth.
 One key ingredient is DHA (docosahexaenoic acid), a kind of omega-3 fatty acid, which is known to support optimal brain and eye development and more.